trike33/PEN-300-Code-Snippets/README.md

 This repository is for educational purposes only and all the scripts attached are provided without any form of warrannty.

 OSEP course link: https://www.offsec.com/courses/pen-300/

+Using this repository in the OSEP exam, I managed to get 13 flags(local.txt and proof.txt) plus the secret.txt, which do a total of 14 flags.